VadimEngine/ClayEngineVK/README.md

 # Clay Engine with Vulkan

-Static C++/Vulkan cross-platform game engine library with support for Desktop and Oculus XR applications.
+ClayEngineVK is a static C++ game engine library built on Vulkan, designed for cross-platform development with support for Windows, Linux, Android, and Oculus Quest XR.

 ### Third Party Libraries
 All the libraries submodules are included in `./thirdparty`: